shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 The platform should passively scan for devices suspected of unwanted location tracking and notify the user.
 This will involve implementing one or more algorithms to use to flag trackers and determine when to notify the user.
 (A dedicated DULT WG document will address tracking algorithms, and will be linked when it is available.)
 The user could be notified through a push notification or through Sounds and Haptics (see {{tracking-tag-alerts}}).
 There will be tradeoffs between detecting potential unwanted location tracking promptly and alerting the potential victim prematurely.
 One way to handle these tradeoffs is to allow users to set the sensitivity of these alerts.
 For example, the [AirGuard](https://github.com/seemoo-lab/AirGuard) app includes three different "Security Level" settings that users can customize.

+To improve the accuracy of unwanted tracking detection, a confidence scoring mechanism can be used.
+Instead of issuing binary alerts for all detected tracking devices, the system assigns a confidence score based on multiple factors, helping distinguish between genuine tracking threats and benign scenarios.

+A confidence-based approach offers the following advantages:

+  - Reduced False Positives: A confidence-based approach can help filter out benign tracking scenarios, such as transient signals or shared family devices.
+Instead of triggering alerts based solely on presence, the system can dynamically adjust its sensitivity based on behavioral patterns.
+For example, if a tracking device appears near a user only briefly or follows a predictable shared usage pattern (e.g., a Bluetooth tag frequently used by family members), it may be assigned a low confidence score.
+This prevents unnecessary alerts while still ensuring that persistent and anomalous tracking behaviors are flagged for user attention.
+  - Context-Aware Threat Evaluation: The confidence score can incorporate contextual factors such as movement patterns, duration of proximity, and recurrence.
+For instance, if a tracker is detected only once in a public place (e.g., at a café or airport), it is less likely to indicate malicious tracking.
+However, if the same tracker reappears near the user across multiple locations or over an extended period, its confidence score increases, prompting a higher-priority alert.
+  - Adaptive Alert Sensitivity: By dynamically adjusting detection thresholds based on confidence scores, the system can prioritize high-risk scenarios while minimizing unnecessary alerts.
+Users may receive warnings based on escalating levels of certainty, such as:
+    - Low confidence: Informational notification (e.g., "An unfamiliar tracker was briefly detected nearby.")
+    - Medium confidence: Warning with recommended actions (e.g., "A tracker has been detected multiple times near you.
+Check your surroundings.")
+    - High confidence: Urgent alert with mitigation options (e.g., "A tracker has been persistently following you.
+Consider removing or disabling it.")

+This approach ensures that users receive actionable and meaningful alerts, reducing notification fatigue while maintaining strong protection against unwanted tracking.

 #### Tracking Tag Alerts

 Tracking tags may be difficult to locate, and users may not have a device that can actively or passively scan for tracking tags.
 The DULT protocol should be built with [accessibility in mind](https://cdt.org/insights/centering-disability-in-mitigating-harms-of-bluetooth-tracking-technology/) so that the most people can be protected by the protocol.
 In addition to push notifications on nearby devices, tracking tags themselves should be able to notify end users.
 This should include periodic sounds when away from an owner, along with lights and haptics so that people who are Deaf or hard of hearing can still locate them.